• Skip to primary navigation

 Fidelity Index Funds are characterized by their comparatively low costs, which are well suited for buy-and-hold investors.

-Fidelity was one of the first fund managers to introduce market index funds with a zero expense ratio, according to Yahoo Finance.
+According to Yahoo Finance, this was one of the first fund managers to introduce market index funds with a zero expense ratio.

-Fidelity combines low spending and good growth potential with index funds that have a strong focus on technology and consumer discretionary.
+Fidelity combines low spending and good growth potential with index funds that strongly focus on technology and consumer discretionary.

 Investors looking for index funds that track US stock indices of all market caps, international stock markets, emerging markets, and even bonds should consider Fidelity.

-With a wide selection – including sustainable index funds – you can put together an asset-based portfolio that is precisely tailored to your needs and your investment schedule.
+With a wide selection – including sustainable index funds – you can create an asset-based portfolio that is precisely tailored to your needs and investment schedule.
 Some Fidelity index funds even pay dividends.

 What are the best Fidelity index funds for retirement?